AASanusi/fshn-api/README.md

    ````

 #### Connect the project’s Github repo to Heroku
-- In Heroku- deploy tab:
+- In Heroku "Deploy" tab:
-   - On the "Deploy" page, find "Deployment method" section, select "Github" and click the "Connect to Github" button.
+   - On the "Deploy" page, find "Deployment method" section, select "Github" and click the "Connect to Github" button
    - Search and click on Github repository project
    - In the Manual deploy section, choose the Master Branch, click Deploy branch
-   - Alternatively, can deploy via Automatic
+   - Alternatively, can deploy automatically
-   - Once complete, click open App to view deployed application.
+   - Once complete, click open App to view deployed application